 The representative member (that is the registered address of the VAT group as shown on the list of members of the group registration form 1050) will have the VAT number with a 000 suffix, whilst other group members who apply for an EORI number will have the VAT number but a different suffix.
 If they require their EORI suffix to match their VAT group print they have the option to include this on their application (providing that suffix has not already been allocated – if the member has not informed the EORI team of their VAT group reference the next suffix number will be allocated to them).

 Refer to Imports (VAT Notice 702) for further information.

-From 22 July 2004 a corporate body may only be in one VAT group at a time.
+From 22 July 2004 an eligible person may only be in one VAT group at a time.
 If you’re already in more than one VAT group, you must inform us immediately.

 2.9 The control conditions

-The control condition is that all members of the group are controlled either by one member of the group or a single other ‘person’ who is not one of the members of the group.
-That person can be a body corporate, an individual or a partnership.
+The control condition is that all members of the group are controlled either by one member of the group, which can be a body corporate, an individual, a partnership or a Scottish partnership, or a single other ‘person’ who is not one of the members of the group.

 Where control is exercised by a person that is a partnership that control must be exercised through the partnership and not by the partners as individuals.
 The company shares will normally be assets of the partnership.

 You control a group member if any of the following apply:

 - you’re a parent company of the group member within the definition in section 1159 of and Schedule 6 to the Companies Act 2006 (see section 11)